GoogleCloudPlatform/click-to-deploy/k8s/django/README.md

 # Using the app

-You can get the IP addresses for your NGINX solution either from the command line, or from the Google Cloud Platform Console.
+You can get the IP addresses for your Django solution either from the command line, or from the Google Cloud Platform Console.

 In the GCP Console, do the following: